 Normally, I would take new photos and update a post without re-publishing (I’m actually leaving the previous post up here because I think it’s pretty awful funny).

-But this casserole is special to us.
+That’s it folks.
+This tuna casserole is special to us.
 It deserves the love.
 Not because it is stellar or healthy or new.
-But precisely because it is old.
+But precisely because it is an old cozy favorite.
+And loved.

 - garnish: chopped fresh parsley and Old Bay seasoning